yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 > 2. Inspect the generated file
 {: .hands_on}

 We have now a file with 26,329 lines.
 The 2nd column is not useful so we will remove it.
-The column 3 (**atributes** in GFF) lists tag-value pairs separated by a semicolon with additional information about the feature.
+Column 3 (**atributes** in GFF) lists tag-value pairs separated by a semicolon with additional information about the feature.
 The first lines seems to be hypothetical proteins.
 If we scroll down, we can find some annotated genes (with `gene` keyword).

 It would be good to create a tabular file with:
 1. Metagenomic sequence name